Does artificial grass get hot in summer?

 Some artificial turf tends to get heat up slightly during hot summer days.
-However, it is also true that the temperature is never hot enough to cause any severe damage.
+However, it is also true that the artificial turf temperature is never hot enough to cause any severe damage.
 The turf retains heat mildly, but the best part is that it is very manageable.
 There are a few things that can be done to maintain the temperature.

-How to manage hot artificial turf?
+How to manage hot artificial turf in Perth?

-Why should you prefer Artificial Turf?
+Why should you prefer Artificial Turf in Perth?

 It is not only used for indoor sports fields but also used in other outdoor spaces for various reasons.
 It is cost-effective and installing it the first time is expensive but think of it as a long-term investment.
 Once it is installed, it does not require any maintenance like natural grass.